perfdhcp - DHCP benchmarking tool

 points to, and the one which precedes it (random-offset - 1).
 If the

-number of simulated clients exceeds 65535, three bytes will be
+number of simulated clients exceeds 65535, three bytes are

 randomized, and so on.

-Templates may currently be used to generate packets being sent to the server in 4-way exchanges, i.e. SOLICIT, REQUEST (DHCPv6) and DISCOVER, REQUEST (DHCPv4).
-They cannot be used when RENEW or RELEASE packets are being sent.
+Templates may currently be used to generate packets being sent to the server in 4-way exchanges, i.e. Solicit, Request (DHCPv6) and DHCPDISCOVER, DHCPREQUEST (DHCPv4).
+They cannot be used when Renew or DHCPRELEASE packets are being sent.

-- Establishes DHCPv6 operation.
-This is incompatible with the
+Establishes DHCPv6 operation.
+It is incompatible with the

 Specifies the type of lease being requested from the server.
 It may be one of the following:

-- Only regular addresses (v4 or v6) will be requested.
+Only regular addresses (v4 or v6) are requested.

 -e address-and-prefixforms may not be used with the